Maintaining Your Legal Status

 Each semester (fall/spring), you are required to enroll full-time.
 See the chart below for the minimum amount of credits you are required to enroll in each semester.

 If you enroll less than full-time without an approved reduced course load, you are subject to SEVIS record termination, putting you out of status.
 You are also required to maintain your full-time enrollment for the entire semester.
 If you need to drop or withdraw from a class, always speak with your DSO first.

 Online course restriction

-Only three (credits) of distance education (online) courses will count toward full-time enrollment each semester.
-See the chart below detailing the minimum number of in-person courses required each semester.
+Only three (3) credits of distance education (online) courses will count toward full-time enrollment each semester.
+See the chart below detailing the minimum number of in-person credits required each semester.

 |Academic level||Minimum number of in-person credits each semester|

 If you are enrolled in less than the required minimum on in-person classes, your SEVIS record will be terminated.

 According to USCIS, unlawful presence is the period of time when you are in the United States without being admitted or paroled or when you are not in a “period of stay authorized by the Secretary.”
 You may be barred from reentering the United States for:

 - 3 years, if you depart the United States after having accrued more than 180 days but less than 1 year of unlawful presence during a single stay and before the commencement of removal proceedings